-New Jersey Assistance for Community Caregiving, or JACC for short, is a non-Medicaid program.
+Jersey Assistance for Community Caregiving, or JACC for short, is a non-Medicaid program.
 It provides a variety of care services and supports for elderly residents that require assistance with their activities of daily living, such as eating, bathing, and dressing, and are therefore, at-risk of nursing home placement.
 Services are provided for program participants in their homes, in the homes of caregivers, or in adult day care centers.
 Services are also provided for the primary caregivers of qualified participants in the form of respite care.

 The JACC program also covers minor home modifications to improve home access or safety.
-Examples of this are wheelchair ramps, widening of doors to allow for wheelchair access, and walk in tub replacements for dangerous showers.
+Examples of this are wheelchair ramps, widening of doorways to allow for wheelchair access, and walk in tub replacements for dangerous showers.

-Income - For a single, unmarried applicant in 2019, the income limit is $3,799 / month.
-This is equal to $45,588 per year and is calculated at 365% of the Federal Poverty Level (FPL).
-For a couple, the income limit is $5,143 / month or $61,716 / year.
+For a single, unmarried applicant in 2024, the income limit is $4,580.75 a month.
+This figure is calculated at 365% of the Federal Poverty Level (FPL), which will increase in March of 2024.
+For a couple, the income limit is $6,217.15 a month.

-Assets – or countable resources (which do not include the value of a home or personal effects) must be less than $40,000 for a single person or $60,000 for a couple.
+Countable resources/assets (which do not include the value of a home or personal effects) must be less than $40,000 for a single person or $60,000 for a couple.

 Participants and their caregivers can receive any of the following services / benefits: